dulrich/ulrichdev/content/links.md

 Interesting projects, both high- and low-tech.

+* [Building Science Digests](http://www.buildingscience.com/doctypes/digests) **Learn how to build correctly** Detailed articles from building consultants on many technical aspects of structure design and implementation.
 * [Passive Air Conditioning](http://mb-soft.com/solar/saving.html) **AKA Ground-coupled heat exchangers** In most North-American climates, the soil temperature is low enough to provide cooling.
 This is why your basement stays colder than the rest of the house.